Last Updated on November 27, 2021 by Muhammad Junaid Khalid

 Solution 5 – Compatibility Issues

 In case you are trying to play an older game, check its compatibility with your system.
-Plenty of games, especially those from the 90s and early 2000s are incompatible with recent builds of Windows.
+Plenty of games, especially those from the early 2000s are incompatible with recent builds of Windows.
 DOS games require an emulator like DOSbox, while others may need patches to run smoothly.

 Games installed via CDs need to have the CD data mounted while running as well – you should have the CD game data in the form of an ISO, CUE, IMG, or BIN file.
 Mount the file using a program like WinCDEmu.
 You can find the most classic games at GOG.com, which are DRM-free and upgraded to work on modern operating systems.